 - They prevent the abnormal rhythm of the heart.

-Monounsaturated fats release the hormone leptin which is responsible for creating a feeling of fullness after meals that prevent us from overeating and weight gain.
+Monounsaturated fats release the hormone leptin, which is responsible for creating a feeling of fullness after meals that prevents us from overeating and weight gain.

 Sources of Monounsaturated Fats

 Monounsaturated fats are present in oils of plant origin such as olive oil, peanut oil, sesame oil, and peanut oil.
 They are also present in avocados, nuts, almonds, peanuts, hazelnuts, cashews, peanut butter, etc.

 Polyunsaturated fats are good for our health.
 The best-polyunsaturated fats are obtained from fish sources and are known as omega-3 polyunsaturated fatty acids.

 They are also helpful in reducing the symptoms of arthritis, joint pain, and skin diseases.